ankane/dexter/guides/Hosted-Postgres.md

 ### Dump and restore

-To avoid affecting customers, we recommend creating a new instance from a snapshot for the dump.
+We recommend creating a new instance from a snapshot for the dump to avoid affecting customers.

 ```sh
 pg_dump -v -j 8 -Fd -f /tmp/newout.dir <connection-string>